 A Level Law

-Studying A Level Law is captivating, thought-provoking and provides a fantastic insight into what it would be like to study Law at university.
+Law is a captivating and thought-provoking A Level that provides a fantastic insight into what it would be like to study Law at University.
 This course is ideal if you are interested in pursuing further study or a career in the legal sector.
 It is also a fascinating course if you are interested in current affairs and want to develop your understanding of them and why the law deals with things in certain ways.

 There is no coursework for this A Level.
 Both AS and A Level are assessed through a series of written exams.
 There are three units in total.
 The examinations are a combination of essay questions and problem scenarios which the student is required to analyse in depth and apply their knowledge of the law to the situation.